LibreWeb/Documentation/content/concepts/_index.md

 ## LibreWeb

-LibreWeb - specifically LibreWeb *Browser* - is a fully decentralized, open-source, web browser.
+LibreWeb - specifically the LibreWeb *Browser* - is a fully decentralized, free and open-source web browser.

 Powered by [IPFS](#ipfs), it allows you to browse, create and host content on the new, decentralized Internet.

 Decentralization comes with many benefits, including but not limited to:

-* **No censorship**.
+* **Censorship resistent**.
 Because data is stored in a decentralized manner around the world, governments and corporations can neither block nor censor content.
 * **No single-point-of-failure.** If a specific server or node fails, data is still served by other nodes within the network.
 * **Fast**.
 The nearest node can serve content as part of a broad, decentralized, content delivery network (CDN).
 Many nodes are potentially available to serve the same content.